 Jay Dee In His Own Words:

 "Sometimes, fixation can be a good thing and sometimes it can be bad.
 There&'d be days when I wouldn't eat at all, because I'd be in the basement working all day."
 (URB interview, March 2004).

 As a child, J Dilla's father pointed him to the direction of music.
-Even though he had wanted to hang out with friends, music was given utmost preference around the house.
-He participated in marching bands, and was made to play an instrument.
-By having such an early start, Dilla was able to hone his skills and perfect his art in the long run.
+Even though he wanted to hang out with friends, music was priority around the house.
+He participated in marching bands and learned to play various instruments.
+The early start gave Dilla an opportunity to hone his skills and perfect his art over time.